Matterhorn Advice for Climbers

 Day 6 – Reserve Day

-We either return to Chamonix after a succesful ascent, or use Friday for a final attempt at the Matterhorn.
+We either return to Chamonix after a successful ascent, or use Friday for a final attempt at the Matterhorn.

 If we climb the Matterhorn on Friday, then it’s possible to take the cable car down to Zermatt afterwards and drive back to Chamonix in the evening.